lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 # Experiment with different backends for the trajectory classes

-Most MD-simulations produce way more data then we could fit into RAM, even with a modern computer.
+Most MD-simulations produce way more data that we could fit into the RAM, even with a modern computer.
-To cope with this MDAnalysis never loading a full trajectory but only one frame at a time.
+To cope with this, MDAnalysis never loads a full trajectory but only one frame at a time.
 This comes with a performance penalty.
 There are new Python packages like [Dask](http://dask.pydata.org/en/latest/) and  [Blaze](http://blaze.pydata.org/) that can potentially help us here.
 You should look into the different distributed computation numerical array libraries in python and implement a reader using it during the summer.

 # Develop a analysis pipeline framework for multi-core CPUs